Finite Sample Bounds for Non-Parametric Regression: Optimal Sample Efficiency and Space Complexity: Preliminaries

 The multi-index derivative is defined as $D^{(\bm \alpha)}f:=\frac{\partial^{ \alpha_1+...+ \alpha_d}}{\partial x_1^{ \alpha_1}\dots \partial x_d^{ \alpha_d}}.$ The previous set becomes a normed space when endowed with a norm $\|f\|_{\mathcal C^{\nu}}$ defined as $\max \left \{\max_{|\bm \alpha|\le \nu_*}\|D^{(\bm \alpha)}f\|_{L^\infty}, L_{\nu}(f)\right \}.$ Note that, when $\nu\in \N$, this norm reduces to $\|f\|_{\mathcal C^{\nu}}=\max_{|\bm \alpha|\le \nu }\|D^{(\bm \alpha)}f\|_{L^\infty},$ since the Lipschitz constant $L_{\nu}(f)$ of the derivatives up to order $\nu_*=\nu-1$ correspond exactly to the upper bound of the derivatives of order $\nu$ (which exists as a Lipschitz function is differentiable almost everywhere).

 \begin{ass} \textit{(Smooth and periodic function)} $f(\cdot)\in \mathcal C_p^\nu([-1,1]^d)$ for some known $\nu>0$ and an upper bound for $\|f\|_{\mathcal C^\nu}$ is known. \end{ass}

 Assumption \ref{ass:assdue} contains, in addition to smoothness, the requirement of periodicity at the boundaries of $[-1,1]^d$.
-While this assumption may seem restrictive, we argue that it does \textbf{not} make the problem anyway easier.
-Indeed, for a general non-periodic function, one could: 1) Estimate $f(\cdot)$ on the boundary of the domain.
-This can be done with a negligible number of samples, as the boundary has one less dimension.
-2) Subtract to $f$ a smooth function $g$ whose value matches the estimation on the boundary.
-In this way, we get that $f-g$ is identically zero on $\partial [-1,1]^d$ and, \textit{a fortiori}, periodic.
-To support this reasoning, we will prove a result showing that the same lower bound for the general case holds for the case with periodicity (theorem \ref{thm:lowerbound}).

-The method we will introduce in this paper is based on the theory of the Fourier Series.
-This discipline focuses on spaces of functions that are endowed with periodic conditions at the boundary of the interval.
+While this assumption may seem restrictive, we argue that it does not make the problem any easier.
+In fact, we will prove a result showing that the same lower bound for the general case holds for the case with periodicity (theorem \ref{thm:lowerbound}).
+Moreover, under the assumption that we can query samples on a larger set that contains $\Xs$, we shall prove that our algorithm can be adapted to a general non-periodic function (see Appendix \ref{app:gener_nonper}).
+The method introduced in this paper is based on the theory of Fourier Series.
+This discipline focuses on spaces of functions that are endowed with periodic boundary conditions on the interval.
 In the following section, to keep things intuitive, we will only focus on the one-dimensional case, while the statistical complexity bound for arbitrary dimension $d$ will be given in section \ref{sec:multid}.

 \paragraph{Periodic functions and Fourier series}